MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Introduction

 Another important property of autonomous robots is their ability to coordinate and work in teams.
 The use of multiple robots is often necessary in situations where a single robot is either insufficient, the task is high-energy demanding, or unable to physically perform certain tasks.
 However, multi-robot systems present their own set of challenges, such as communication overload, the need for a central authority for commands, and high computational demands.
 The challenge, therefore, is to derive solutions for multi-robot problems utilising logic-based tools, ensuring the achievement of specified high-level behaviour.
-The problem becomes more complex when interdependent constraints are imposed between the robots.
-This complexity is amplified when using a purely distributed approach, i.e., when each robot computes its own actions by communicating only with its neighbours, without access to the actions of other robots.
-Such an approach is necessary to prevent communication network congestion and minimise computational overheads.